 Simple Guacamole Recipe only uses 3 ingredients and takes about 5 minutes to whip up.
 Great for breakfast, salad, toast, burgers, snacks and dipping chips into.

 Well, it’s amazing on it's own or for whatever you like to eat it with.

-Today, we are going to prepare a super simple guacamole recipe from scratch with only 3 ingredients + salt and pepper.
-I love to make an avocado toast with it, use it in burgers, with tacos, or eat with chips + nacho cheese.
+- Today, we are going to prepare a super simple guacamole recipe from scratch with only 3 ingredients + salt and pepper and without tomatoes.
+I love to make avocado toast with it, use it in burgers, with tacos, or eat with chips + nacho cheese.

-If you only have 10 or fewer minutes and craving some creamy avocado dip then this 3 Ingredient Guacamole is a perfect choice for you.
+- If you only have 10 or fewer minutes and craving some creamy avocado dip then this quick guac is a perfect choice for you.

 Then it's just a matter of preparing the avocado for eating.

 - Lemon or lime juice